 The green hydrogen economy has been announced with a lot of hype, and we will see what will happen, if it develops, and whether it’ll carve out more than a small part of the low-carbon economy.

-In order to phase out fossil fuels and limit global warming, green hydrogen has for some become the new wonder vector, the silver bullet, the Swiss army knife to decarbonize.
+To phase out fossil fuels and limit global warming, green hydrogen has for some become the new wonder vector, the silver bullet, the Swiss army knife to decarbonize.
 Is it all just hopium, a mix of hope and opium?

 There are some sectors of the economy (e.g. fertilizer), that are in true great need of and will have green hydrogen production applications at scale in the future.
-These are foremost those sectors that need and use (mainly grey) hydrogen today (fertilizer, some chemicals, steel, petroleum, …).
+These are foremost those sectors that need and use (mainly grey) hydrogen today (fertilizer, some chemicals, steel, some petroleum, …).

 what is hydrogen?

 Wikipedia: Hydrogen is the most abundant chemical substance in the universe, constituting roughly 75% of all baryonic mass.
-Most of the hydrogen on earth exists in molecular forms such as water or organic compounds.
+Most hydrogen on earth exists in molecular forms such as water or organic compounds.
 Hydrogen gas forms explosive mixtures with air in concentrations from 4–74%.
 This reaction produces as byproduct water, it releases no CO2 to the atmosphere (decarbonization).

 2H2 + O2 → 2H2O + energy